lemay-ai/fizzbuzz/README.md

 # fizzbuzz

+Hello, other humans.

+I have tried uploaded a solution to the task below. the ipynb of interest is Ned_fizzbuzz.ipynb, and if you have docker and docker-compose installed you can run the solution from a linux terminal by running
+'''
+sudo ./ned_fizzbuzz
+'''

+You can access the flask page it creastes on your local host (port 80 if necessary)

+Let me know what you think.
+I had a lot of fun (and frustration) putting this together, I hope it didn't take too long!

+Ned

 Hello, human.

 Your goal is to demonstrate your ninja coding skills by writing a producer-consumer demo dashboard using Docker, python3, and a bit of magic.